The Advantages and Disadvantages Of Peer to Peer Lending

 And the interest rates are usually pretty good too.
 On average playing a safe game will get you between 5-7% APR.
 Sites like Nerdwallet claim 6% is about all you can expect from stocks.

-A good investor knows the importance of diversification in a portfolio.
+A good investor knows the importance of diversification in a portfolio and peer-to-peer lending pros and cons.
 And most peer to peer lending platforms give you quite a few options to choose from.

 Every peer to peer investment is directly to an individual borrower, business, or group of borrowers.
 Each loan has its own rates, terms, and risk levels.
 Some platforms even offer pooled investment to multiple borrowers to mitigate risk across multiple investments.